carlansell94/hotel-room-booking-service/README.md

 The service exposes an OpenAPI schema using SwaggerUI.
 To view this, navigate to ```{ip:port}/swagger-ui``` in your browser.

 For example, if the service is running on localhost on the default port, the correct path will be ```http://127.0.0.1:8000/swagger-ui```

+## Tests

+A few tests are included, which check that bookings can be added, fetched and updated successfully.
+You can run these using ```cargo test```.